Paramjit Singh Jaswal

-Paramjit S. Jaswal is an Indian academician, professor and presently the Vice Chancellor of SRM University, Haryana Delhi-NCR, Sonepat, Haryana.
+Paramjit S. Jaswal is an Indian academic, education administrator and professor.
+Presently, he is Vice Chancellor of SRM University, Haryana.

+Career

 He is the former Vice Chancellor of Rajiv Gandhi National University of Law in Patiala, Punjab, India and the former Chairperson of Department of Laws, Panjab University, Chandigarh.

-Jaswal is the recipient of a Fulbright Scholar.
-Together with his wife Professor Nishta Jaswal, VC, HP, NLU, in 2018 they became the first couple to be Vice-Chancellors of the National Law Universities at the same time.
-In 2019 he was one of the organizers of the Rajiv Gandhi National University of Law's Mega Legal Services Camp.
+Jaswal is the recipient of a Fulbright Scholarship.
+In 2018, together with his wife Prof. Nishta Jaswal, VC of HP National Law University, they became the first couple to be Vice-Chancellors of the National Law Universities at the same time.

 Books

 He has written a book on environmental Law published by the Alabad Law Agency which the Supreme Court has made reference on three separate occasions.
 He also wrote a chapter in the book 'Preventive Detention and Security Law: A Comparative Survey,' 'Human Rights and the Law,' Protection and Promotion of Human Rights in India,' among other publications.